-Hello World!
-Just a quick post for a quick recipe...5-Minute Cilantro Chutney!
-I wanted to share how I make the cilantro chutney that I use in many of my recipes.
-The chutney is used widely in Indian dishes and made in various ways.
+This beautiful and flavorful cilantro chutney (also known as green chutney or coriander chutney)!
+I wanted to share how I make my family's version of green chutney that I use in many of my recipes.
+This chutney recipe is used widely in Indian dishes and is made in various ways: mint chutney and green tomato chutney being a couple.
 My Dad and all the amazing men on my Dad's side inspired this particular version of the chutney (they make THE BEST chutneys).

-All you have to is add those ingredients into a large blender with some sugar and salt and blend, baby, blend.
+All you have to do is add those ingredients into a powerful blender and blend, baby, blend.
 5 minutes y'all...that's it!

 Cilantro is PACKED with benefits...I could write a whole post on this.
 But here is what I love about cilantro: